 About New Zealand Travel

 Auckland: The largest city in New Zealand, it is both cosmopolitan and relaxed.
-It is nicknamed the City of Sails because there are more boat owners here than in any other city in the world.
-This is reflected in its water-oriented lifestyle, from sailing to whale and dolphin watching to deep-sea fishing.
 Howick Historical Village reflects life as it was in the mid-1800s.
-National Maritime Museum and Parnell Colonial Village and Rose Gardens are interesting as well as the Town Hall, known for its impressive heritage buildings.
-Great shopping and dining make Auckland a delicious way to begin any New Zealand adventure.
+The National Maritime Museum, Parnell Colonial Village and Rose Gardens are interesting as well as the Town Hall.
+Great shopping and dining make the city a delicious way to begin any New Zealand adventure.

 Milford & Doubtful Sound (Te Anau): The region has achieved UNESCO World Heritage status for its famous landscapes, including Mitre Peak, Milford and Doubtful Sounds and Mount Aspiring National Parks.
-Doubtful Sound, also called “the Sound of Silence,” possesses a sheltered serenity that contrasts with Milford Sound.
-New Zealand fur seals and Fiordland crested penguins inhabit many of the small islets.
-Doubtful is also the deepest of the fjords, with three distinct branches with several outstanding waterfalls.
-Doubtful Sound can be explored in a kayak, on a cruise, as a day trip or overnight.
-The extraordinary beauty has earned this region its status as a ‘must see’ for anyone traveling to New Zealand.
-The hub of the fjord region is the attractive town of Te Anau, nestled on the edge of a beautiful lake, with a spectacular backdrop of Mt.
-Luxmore and the Murchison Mountains.
+Doubtful Sound possesses a sheltered serenity that contrasts with Milford Sound.
+New Zealand fur seal and Fiordland crested penguin inhabit many small islets.
+Doubtful Sound is also the deepest fiord, with several outstanding waterfalls.
+It can be explored by kayak, on a cruise, as a day trip or overnight.
+The hub of the fiord region is the attractive town of Te Anau, nestled on the edge of a lake, with a backdrop of Mt.
+Luxmore and the Murchison Mountain.

 Suggested New Zealand Tour Itinerary